5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 Eighth Amendment

 The provisions of the Eighth Amendment (U.S. Const. amend.
-VIII) most relevant to the U.S. Criminal Justice System are: 1) excessive bail shall not be required; 2) nor excessive fines imposed; 3) nor cruel and unusual punishments inflicted.
-See §5.4.3 for a discussion of recent developments relating to bail.
+VIII) most relevant to the criminal justice system are: (a) excessive bail shall not be required; (b) excessive fines shall not be imposed; (c) cruel and unusual punishments shall not be inflicted.
+See Section 5.4 for a discussion of recent developments relating to bail.

-- Bail: Contrary to popular belief, there is no Eighth Amendment “right to bail” (U.S. Const. amend.
+- Bail: Contrary to popular belief, there is no Eighth Amendment right to bail (U.S. Const. amend.
 VIII).
-The right that is found in the Eighth Amendment is that excessive bail is prohibited.
-The singular issue in reviewing bail is whether the bail imposed is excessive: “If bail in an amount greater than that usually fixed for serious charges of crimes is required in the case of any of the petitioners, that is a matter to which evidence should be directed in a hearing so that the constitutional rights of each petitioner may be preserved” (Stack v.
+The right found in the Eighth Amendment is that excessive bail is prohibited.
+The singular issue in reviewing bail is whether the bail imposed is excessive.
+“If bail in an amount greater than that usually fixed for serious charges of crimes is required in the case of any of the petitioners, that is a matter to which evidence should be directed in a hearing so that the constitutional rights of each petitioner may be preserved” (Stack v.
 Boyle, 1951, p.
 6).

 Fourteenth Amendment

-Constitutional law.
+Defined: Constitutional law.
 The constitutional provision that prohibits the government from unfairly or arbitrarily depriving a person of life, liberty, or property.
-There are two due process clauses in the U.S. Constitution, one in the 5th Amendment applying to the federal government, and one in the 14th Amendment applying to the states (although the 5th Amendment’s Due Process Clause also applies to the states under the incorporation doctrine).
-(Thomson/West, 2000, pp. 216-217)
+There are two due process clauses in the U.S. Constitution, one in the 5th Amendment applying to the federal government and one in the 14th Amendment applying to the states.
+The 5th Amendment’s due process clause also applies to the states under the incorporation doctrine.
+(Thomson/West, 2000, pp. 216–217)

 Defined: “Constitutional Law.
 The 14th Amendment provision requiring the states to give similarly situated persons or classes similar treatment under the law” (Thomson Reuters, 2021, p.
 305).